docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 you make in the text, breakpoints that you add, and so on, appear simultaneously in both windows.
 The copy is, by default, positioned to the right of the original, docked window, as shown.
 However, if you use CTRL-click to split the window, the second appears below the original.
-For more information about the document windows and the Script Editor, see "The Script Editor" on page 18.
+For more information about the document windows and the Script Editor, see :ref:`the-script-editor`.

 .. _workspaces:

 Workspaces